 I imported my KeePassX 0.4 database in KeePassX 2.0 (2.0.0-1~getdeb1) on Linux Mint 17.3.
 Saved it.
 Opened it to a different computer.
 Can't open:

 This file was imported and saved by KeePassX 2.0 itself, and crucial.
 For now I'm downgrading to KeePassX 0.4.

 These characters are unprintable or just plain invalid.

 QXmlStreamReader throws and error when reading XML documents with such chars.

-#2 Updated by Sander Steenhuis over 1 year ago
+#2 Updated by Sander Steenhuis almost 2 years ago

 No, the machine that saved the file also cannot open it.

 It's not a faulty storage.
 When I re-import it and save it, it fails to open again with the same error.

 I can however NOT reproduce this with a new KeePassX 0.4 database.
 So I think something in my original database cannot be stored and read back in the 2.0 format.